 Step 5: If you want to allow people to call you while Do Not Disturb is enabled, click the checkbox next to Allow Calls From Everyone.
 You can also choose to only allow through repeated calls, just in case someone is trying to contact you with something urgent.

 Although Do Not Disturb is useful, it mutes notifications from every app on your Mac.
 You’ll want to use another method if you only want to stop one or two apps from buzzing you, there’s a different method to use.

-Step 1: Again, head into those same System Preferences and click Notifications.
+Step 1: Like before, click on System Preferences and select Notifications.

-Step 2: In the left-hand column, select the app whose notifications you want to block.
+Step 2: On the left side of the window, find the app whose notifications you want to stop.